Skip to content

 • Direct submission to SES.HOSPEDAJES, not a file export you upload manually.

-• Full coverage of the 18 RD 933/2021 fields, including relationships and payment data.
+• Full coverage of the fields RD 933/2021 requires in the guest report, including relationships for minors.

 • iCal import from the portals you use (at least Booking and Airbnb).